yaadlabs/DAO/docs/overview.md

 The `mkConfigurationNftPolicy` script performs the following validation checks:

-  - The UTXO, referenced in the `ncInitialUtxo` field of the `NftConfig` argument, is spent in the transaction.
+  - The UTXO, referenced in the `ncInitialUtxo` field of the `ConfigPolicyParams` argument, is spent in the transaction.
-  - The token name matches the `ncTokenName` field of the `NftConfig` argument.
+  - The token name matches the `ncTokenName` field of the `ConfigPolicyParams` argument.
   - Exactly one configuration NFT is minted with the valid token name.
   - There is exactly one output containing the NFT.
   - This output contains a valid `LambdaBuffers.ApplicationTypes.DynamicConfigDatum` datum.